-In some cases, administrators and managers need to enter open shifts - shifts in the schedule for a site but may not know when workers are yet able to be assigned to those shifts.
-In another use case, available shifts that multiple workers can view and claim as their schedule permits may need to be added.
-Open shifts are typically used for planning purposes as a placeholder for known work that needs to be performed but before workers have been identified.
+In some cases, administrators and managers need to enter open shifts - shifts in the schedule for a workplace, but may not know when workers are yet able to be assigned to those shifts.
+In other cases, available shifts, that multiple workers can view and claim as their schedule permits, may need to be added.
+Open shifts are typically used for planning purposes, as a placeholder for known work that needs to be performed, but before workers have been identified.
 Available shifts are typically used when the shift can be performed by the first available worker to claim the shift.

 Open Shifts